trussworks/trussels-guide/index.md

 When you log in for the first time, your inbox will be full of calendar invites, shared document links, and tool invites.
 Hopefully, your onboarding meeting + this guide will help you make sense of the deluge.

 Whereas we don't use email for a lot of internal communications, it is not uncommon to interact with external folks that way.
 It can be helpful to set up a signature (`Settings >> General >> Signature`).
-Parts that you may consider: name, title, a link to the Truss homepage, and maybe a little bit of guidance for people who aren't used to working in a distributed manner.
+Parts that you may consider: name, pronouns, title, a link to the Truss homepage, and maybe a little bit of guidance for people who aren't used to working in a distributed manner.

 `
 Dr. Sprout Trussel, Esq. (they/them)